StatPhysBio/covid-bcr/README.md

 ### Expansion analysis, sharing analysis, and overlap with known Abs

 See `notebooks/R_expansion_analysis.ipynb` for the false positive rate analysis.
+See `notebooks/sharing_null_hypothesis_bounds.nb` for obtaining bounds for sharing analysis.
 Otherwise, all analyses are conducted in `notebooks/covid_dynamics.ipynb`

 ## References